turingschool/career-development-curriculum/module_two/outreach_and_networking.md

 * Offer to buy coffee -- they may buy the coffee themselves, but the offer is a nice touch
 * Afterwards, send a thank you message the same day; *Very few people do this, but it means a lot even if it’s really simple*

-Ask about experience, projects, what their company does, where they’d work next, what they’d change about their current role/team, advice for getting started in the industry as a new developer

 Don't:

 * Ask for a job
 * Pretend you're an expert on something you're not.
 You're there to ask questions and learn more
 * Talk about yourself too much

-### How Else to Build on the Relationship
-* Twitter follows/retweets/messages
-* Connect on LinkedIn
-* With mentors:
-    * Schedule regular meetings
-    * Go to a Meetup with your mentor/utilize their network
-    * If you work with a posse mentor, in what ways could you build the relationship within the posse?

-#### Tips for Making Networking Work for You:

-* **Research.** As with outreach emails, you'll want to conduct research on the organizers and anyone on the RSVP list ahead of time to get a sense of who you can connect with and why
-* **Rethink Small Talk.** INVERSE OF STORYTELLING      Most people don't feel comfortable with small talk, but this is how we break the ice in our conversations.
-Beyond asking people their names and what they think of the free pizza, how can you conduct small *with a purpose?* Consider:

-        * Asking the other person what they do and how they got involved in that particular work
-        * Discussing the topic of the event; what was interesting about the talk?
-        * Current projects
-        * The Denver tech scene
-        * Tell them about yourself -- this is a *great* time to practice that professional story!!

-* **Get a business card.** Find a way to follow up the conversation with this person and don't leave without a call to action -- how will you continue the conversation?

 #### Social Networking
 There are ways to network without even leaving the comfort of your computer screen!
 Consider how to connect with others using:

-* Social media sites (Twitter, LinkedIn, etc.)
+* Use your social media sites (Twitter, LinkedIn, etc.)
+  * Connect: follow people on Twitter, connect on LinkedIn
-   * Small talk rules apply here -- don't leave a one-off comment...
+  * Engage: small talk rules apply here -- don't leave a one-off comment on a thread.
+Take the time to engage with the thread in a meaningful way.
 * Blogging
-* Open Source contributions
+* Open Source contributions -- connect with people by showing your work!

-### Create a Networking Plan
+### Choose Your Own Adventure: Create a Networking Plan
+Spend 10 minutes deciding what networking will look like for you in your job search:

+  * Where will you spend your energy?

-Spend 5 minutes looking at upcoming networking events on meetup.com, builtin.com, or other social networking sites to make a plan for 1 that you can attend between now and the end of Module 3 (this is part of your deliverable).
+  If you're going to utilize networking events, look at upcoming networking events on meetup.com, builtin.com, or other social networking sites to make a plan for 1 that you can attend between now and the end of Module 3 (this is part of your deliverable).
 To ensure that it's doable for you, make a plan!
 Decide:

 * Why is this particular event interesting to you?
-How can you connect with others at this event?
+How will you connect with others at this event?
+* What kind of value do you hope to gain?
+What kind of value can you contribute?
+* How will you capitalize on these relationships?

+  If you'll network using coffee meetings:

+ * Who do you aim to meet with and why?
+ * What kind of value do you hope to gain from the experience?
+What kind of value can you contribute?
-* Who will go with you?
-Will you attend by yourself?
+* How will you capitalize on this relationship?

+ If you'll network mainly using social media or open source contributions

+ * How will you meet and engage with others (i.e., what projects will you target?
+What kinds of conversations do you want to engage in?)
-* What logistics do you need to figure out in order to attend?
+ * What kind of value do you hope to gain from the experience?
+What kind of value can you contribute?
+ * How will you capitalize on these online relationships?

 ### Closing
 Whole Group Questions: